 - Flowers and Yards (things are blooming, first day of spring)

 The thought of posting something every day on social media might be daunting to you – but what if you only had to create a few original posts and then could re-purpose them on your other platforms?
-Following my plan below, you’ll create just 7 posts this month, and then use them on the three major social media platforms (or whichever platforms you choose) on a rotating basis.
+Following my plan below, you’ll create just 7 posts this month, and then use them on the three major social media platforms (or whichever platforms you choose) on a rotating basis and also invest in TikTok Aufrufe kaufen to become popular overnight.
 That will give you 21 posts this month and will increase your visibility drastically on all three platforms – let’s March on into victory!

 Daily Posting Strategy for March